BlocksRocks/lua_linear_algebra/readme.md

 # Lua Linear Algebra Library
-## By Jeffrey Skinner

-Comes with some handy tools for basic Linear Algebra.
+A library that contains the necessities for 3D game development.
+Make sure you have a good understanding of Linear Algebra.
+I surely do not.

 ## Notes:
-* You need to know Linear Algebra
-* Each module is associated with it's return type (vec.lua usually returns vectors)
+* All modules are associated with their return types (vec.lua usually returns vector objects)
-* General use vector library
+* Your vectors can be any length
-* mat.lua assumes square matrices
+* mat.lua assumes square matrices while dimensions are "n by n"

-Enjoy